disrpt/sharedtask2023/README.md

 The [DISRPT 2023](https://sites.google.com/view/disrpt2023/home) shared task, held in conjonction with [CODI 2023](https://sites.google.com/view/codi-2023/) and [ACL 2023](https://2023.aclweb.org/), introduces the third iteration of a cross-formalism shared task on **discourse unit segmentation** and **connective detection**, as well as the second iteration of a cross-formalism **discourse relation classification** task.

-We *will* provide training, development and test datasets from all available languages and treebanks in the **RST**, **SDRT** and **PDTB** formalisms, using a uniform format.
+We *will* provide training, development and test datasets from all available languages and treebanks in the **RST**, **SDRT**, **PDTB** and **dependency** formalisms, using a uniform format.
 Because different corpora, languages and frameworks use different guidelines, the shared task is meant to promote design of flexible methods for dealing with various guidelines, and help to push forward the discussion of standards for computational approaches to discourse relations.
 We include data for evaluation with and without gold syntax, or otherwise using provided automatic parses for comparison to gold syntax data.

 ## Types of Data
 The tasks are oriented towards finding the locus and type of discourse relations in texts, rather than predicting complete trees or graphs.
 For frameworks that segment text into non-overlapping spans covering each entire documents (RST and SDRT), the segmentation task corresponds to finding the **starting point of each discourse unit**.
 For PDTB-style datasets, the unit-identification task is to identify the **spans of discourse connectives** that explicitly identify the existence of a discourse relation.
 These tasks use the files ending in `.tok` and `.conllu` for the **plain** text and **parsed** scenarios respectively.